rickrain/k8s-volumes/README.md

 # Make a change in the container's file system
 # Specifically, change the contents of the 'index.html' file
 # that nginx returns when you browse to it.
-kubectl exec --stdin --tty [pod-name] -- /bin/bash
+kubectl exec [pod-name] -it -- /bin/bash

 # Now you are in the pod's file system.
 Perform the following commands: